crux-bphc/CMS-Android/CONTRIBUTING.md

 Sometimes a PR will require or endup with more than one commit.
 There are two possibilities of this happening:

 * Additional granularity that each commit provides to a feature branch.
 An example of this is when you make big changes  to the UI to follow a new set of guidelines or standard.
-In such a case, it may be beneficial to have seperate commits for each fragment/activity that is changed.
+In such a case, it may be beneficial to have separate commits for each fragment/activity that is changed.

 * New commits pushed after a review from the maintainer(s).
-New commits are recommended over amending existing commit(s) and force pushing since the latter would make your changes a lot more harder to review.
+New commits are recommended over amending existing commit(s) and force pushing since the latter would make your changes a lot harder to review.

 Note that in both cases, only a single PR is required.
 It is the PR that will have multiple commits.
 In both cases, our concern is the additional commits that are added to a PR to fix problems found during code review.